ZB20-PKU/HyDeconv/README.md

 **Important:** Please adjust the versions of cudatoolkit, cupy-cuda, torch, torchvision, and torchaudio to match your specific GPU if necessary.

 ### 3. Download Software Code
-Open a Command Prompt (or Anaconda Prompt), clone this repository to your local machine, and navigate into the software root directory, by running the following commands:
+Clone this repository to your local machine and navigate into the software root directory, by running the following commands:
 ```bash
 git clone https://github.com/ZB20-PKU/HyDeconv.git
 cd HyDeconv